vgarciag/hassio-addons/gandi_dns/DOCS.md

 ## How to use

-1. Visit the [Gandi Developer Portal][gandi-dev] and create a "Production" API key for the GoDaddy account that is hosting the domain you want to use for Home Assistant.
+1. Visit the [Gandi Developer Portal][gandi-dev] and create a PAT key for the Gandi account that is hosting the domain you want to use for Home Assistant.
-2. In the GoDaddy DNS add-on configuration, perform the following:
+2. In the Gandi DNS add-on configuration, perform the following:
-    - Copy the API key and secret tokens from GoDaddy and paste into the `key` and `secret` options.
+    - Copy the PAT key and secret tokens from Gandi and paste into the `pat` option.
-    - Update the `domain` option with the full domain name that is hosted by GoDaddy.
-E.g., `my-godaddy-domain.com`.
+    - Update the `domain` option with the full domain name that is hosted by Gandi.
+E.g., `my-gandi-domain.com`.
     - Update the `hostname` option with a name you want to use under the domain.
 E.g., `my-hostname`.
 3. If you want the add-on to automatically obtain a SSL certificate from Let's Encrypt and enable HTTPS, you must agree to the [Let's Encrypt Subscriber Agreement][le-legal] and perform the following:
     - Change `lets_encrypt.accept_terms` to `true`.